 Behind every Commonwealth student is a team of individuals who know them personally and are committed to helping them grow and succeed.
 While the student’s faculty advisor and classroom teachers are often the most visible members of this team, there’s a rich network of staff who help provide the holistic care and support that allows all students to flourish.

 As Assistant Head of School, Rebecca Jackman applies her warmth and wisdom to seemingly every facet of life at Commonwealth: Guiding students on a fulfilling academic path to graduation.
 Coordinating a fascinating spate of electives.
-Planning events from orientation to InCommon Day, our celebration of diversity and identity.
+Planning events from orientation to Diversity Day, our celebration of identity.
 Teaching chemistry, her first love (but more on that in a moment…).
 And overseeing countless administrative duties that keep school operations humming along.
-She even sings in the school chorus.
+She's even been known to sing in the school chorus.